lsawade/how_to_make_a_python_package/docs/source/chapters/documentation.rst

     ...

-The extensions enable the possibility on auto documenting your code, meaning the docstrings of yout functions and classes are gonna be read and add as a chapter.
+The extensions enable the possibility on auto documenting your code, meaning the docstrings of your functions and classes are gonna be read and added when the ``.. auto-module`` directive is called.